 Also, in the works is a brand new music video with a post apocolyptic backdrop.
 This band is off the charts rad.

 Come to a special preview party for our latest music video

 for Eve and the Exiles.
 Band performance and video premiere

 at C-Boys on South Congress.
 You might see a special guest or two playing along.

 We just got back from screening Cloudy Daze at the Denton Black Film Festival and we were super impressed with everyone involved with the fest.
 Thank you.

-Face Value is now complete as a short doc film and we'll start looking for festivals and events to screen soon.
+Face Value is now complete as a short doc film featuring hair and makeup artist, Kate Kuballa.

 Happy holidays from Studio-e2.
 We had a dusting of snow, so we feel winter as well.

 What a productive month.
 We've been shooting for a documentary project and in preproduction for a commercial.